"Very Resistant" Monterrey Oak Nine months into symptomology (October 2019 left)

 Without definitive study from oak species sap aroma strength and maybe more importantly - most preferred sap flavor of any or at least of this nitidulid beetle, or which direction that particular beetle prefers to go – maybe it believes flights to the right are always the best sap-feeding direction, one must conclude that all are equally accessible.

 Now, that example was theoretical, but it illustrated the point successfully.
-In the real world though, the quantity of a specific tree, the total mass or size of that tree, the proclivity of that tree to wounds – either naturally inflicted or inflicted by humans, or in the case of overland spread - the proximity of those trees to one another, the size and quantity of root grafts, the weather, soil type, various abiotic and biotic influences – all these things among others can impact the accessibility of a specific tree and species to infection.
-In general, though, I will proffer the following:
+In the real world though, the quantity of a specific tree, the species of the tree, the total mass or size of that tree, the proclivity of that tree to wounds – either naturally inflicted or inflicted by humans, the proximity of those trees to one another, the size and quantity of root grafts, the weather, soil type, various abiotic and biotic influences – all these things among others can impact the accessibility of a specific tree and species to infection – be it via overland or underland spread.
+In conclusion, regarding underland spread, I proffer the following:

-All oak species can and do graft with one another.
-In some cases, the transmission between different species may possibly at most be delayed.
-In very rare occurrences, with little to no logical explanation – a tree expected to be grafted may in actuality not be grafted at all or the sick tree - before the fungus is able to move far enough away from the infected tree – it dies within said tree before it makes it to the next tree.
+All oak species can and often do graft with one another – especially in the central Texas region.
+In some cases, the transmission between different species may be delayed.
+In very rare occurrences, with little to no logical explanation – a tree expected to be grafted may in actuality not be grafted at all or the sick tree - before the fungus is able to move far enough away from the infected tree – it dies when said tree dies before it can travel to the next tree.